sashavasko/flexible-object-io-api/README.md

 This library was originally created for Carfax Inc.
-Since it does not include any proprietary information or intellectual property, it is released as an Open Source project as contribution back to the community.
+Since it does not include any proprietary information or intellectual property, it is released as an Open Source project as a contribution back to the community.